Impact on climate and environment

 Scope 1 and 2 emissions

 Most of Implenia’s Scope 1 and 2 greenhouse gas emissions are caused by its construction sites and production facilities.
 Around 65 percent of emissions are generated by diesel combustion.
-In comparison between the countries, the absolute CO2 emissions in Switzerland are almost twice as high, at 58 percent of the Group total, as in Germany, which accounts for 30 percent.
-The remaining 12 percent is generated in Norway, Sweden, Austria and France.
+More construction services and processes are handled internally in Switzerland than in other countries.
+A country-by-country breakdown shows that 40 percent of absolute CO2 emissions are accounted for by Switzerland, followed by Germany with about 25 percent and Austria with around 15 percent.
+The remaining 20 percent is generated across the remaining countries.

-Implenia defined 2020 as the base year for its 2025 sustainability goals.
-In Switzerland, Germany, Norway, Sweden, Austria and France, the Group emitted 16.7 tonnes of CO2 equivalents per million Swiss francs of revenue in 2020.
-This figure now serves as the benchmark for the reduction trajectory up to 2025.
-For example, the company now wants to reduce its Scope 1 and 2 revenue-adjusted emissions by 3 percent per year across the Group.
-This represents a 15 percent decrease over the entire period compared to 2020.
+Implenia uses 2020 as the base year for its 2025 sustainability goals.
+The Group emitted 21.8 tonnes of CO2 equivalents per million Swiss francs of revenue in 2020.
+This figure serves as the benchmark for the reduction trajectory up to end-2025.

 Greenhouse gas emissions, Implenia Global (Scopes 1 + 2)